The following is a comprehensive list of

-D. To submit a written summary and/or response of the incident after the
+D. To submit a summary and/or response of the incident via BSU email to the hearing officer after the

 initial incident report has been reviewed by the accused student.
-The student’s written summary must be
+The student’s summary must be

 submitted to the appropriate disciplinary body at least one hour prior to a